FaezeK/TMB/README.md

 > `gunzip mc3.v0.2.8.PUBLIC.maf.gz`

-In addition to these files, the file with TSS (tissue source sites) was downloaded from https://gdc.cancer.gov/resources-tcga-users/tcga-code-tables that is already included here.
+In addition to these files, the file with TSS (tissue source sites) was downloaded from NCI Cancer Research Data Commons website that is already included here (5).

 ### Running the pipeline